TheRobBrennan/explore-nhl-edge-api/openai/GPT-instructions.md

 The NHL Edge API is undocumented.
 However, there is a publicly available repository on GitHub at [https://github.com/Zmalski/NHL-API-Reference](https://github.com/Zmalski/NHL-API-Reference) that shares endpoints and data as discovered by other developers.

+This project is intended to be run locally.
+There is no publicly available demo.

 ## Project structure

 This project is primarily developed using [Posit RStudio IDE](https://posit.co/products/open-source/rstudio/) and [VS Code](https://code.visualstudio.com/) with the following structure: